layilin/SP23-33852/_paginated/sc-page046.md

 [^f46n1]: Zumbadore means buzzer in Spanish.
 As Grainger explains in his note, he is referring to the Andean condor (*Vultur gryphus*).

 [^f46n2]: *Philosophical Transactions*, the journal of the Royal Society.

+[^f46n3]: The Virgin Islands are a group of islands situated to the east of Puerto Rico and northwest of St. Kitts.
+Now divided into the British Virgin Islands and the US Virgin Islands.

 ---